pa2si/tortuga-storytelling/README.md

-v 1.0.31
+v 1.0.32

 What's new:

-- react icons für time und calendar added in event card (Event.jsx, Modal.jsx, all-events page.jsx, single event dynamic page)
-- logical AND operator for Image in Modal of event
+- Auftragsverarbeitung added to Privacy section

 Done: